-Mini bikes are often the least expensive type of machines.
-They’re extremely compact and the most portable option as they only consist of the pedals.
+Mini bikes are often the least expensive type of machine.
+They’re extremely compact and the most portable option as they only consist of pedals.

 When carrying extra weight, durability is critical.
-First, consider the maximum weight capacity of the bike and don’t surpass it.
-You’ll find that the sturdiest models can carry up to 400 pounds.
+First, consider the maximum weight capacity of the bike and don’t get near it.
+You’ll find that the sturdiest models can carry up to and more than 400 pounds.